Andargs/betnbuy/readme.md

         -Filtering allowes the user to filter based upon the name of the product, and what genre they fit in -Beneath the filter options, there are 2 options for sorting, there the user can either sort the products by highest ticketcount spent, or alphabetically, not both at the same time
-        -Both filter and sort are enabled by pressing the filter button -Some products will be added either without a filter, just to show that a product doesnt automatically get a genre.
+        -Both filter and sort are enabled by pressing the filter button -Some products i added were added without a filter, just to show that a product doesnt automatically get a genre.
         -Due to the way a plain js router is set up and how it communicates with the backend, the simplest way to store the users filter preferences seemed to be a global value.
 Filter values will be stored, sorting values will not
         -If no product fits the description, the page will be blank.
 To get products back, filter by another metric -products